 - over 21 years of age, and

-- a citizen or permanent resident of Australia (for international students, an overseas guarantor or non-citizen may be considered), and
+- a citizen or permanent resident of Australia, and

-Applications for Long Term Loans are assessed by the Student Loans Fund Committee on the basis of financial need.
-Particular consideration is given to:
+Applications for Long Term Loans are assessed by the Student Loans Approval Group based on financial need, with consideration given to:

 - personal income and expenditure